 With a package holiday, you are insured against the insolvency of the tour operator.
 If the trip does not take place, you get back the amount paid to the tour operator.
 The same applies if you start or continue the holiday but have to pay again for certain services (e.g. hotel).
 If, on the other hand, the airline booked as part of the package goes bankrupt, the tour operator simply has to rebook you on another airline.
 If the selected hotel no longer exists, you are entitled to another, equivalent accommodation.

-With the new category of linked travel services (see article for details), you are protected against the insolvency of the intermediary (e.g. travel agency).
+In the case of "linked travel services" (see article for details), you are covered against the insolvency of the intermediary (e.g. travel agency).
 If, for example, they go bankrupt before they have forwarded your money to the airline, car rental company, hotel, etc., in practice these companies will probably demand the outstanding payment from you again.
 If you agree to go ahead with the holiday, you can recover the original payment to the agent from their insolvency insurer.